fetchai/agents-aea/docs/config.md

 contracts: []                                   # The list of contract public ids the AEA project depends on (each public id must satisfy PUBLIC_ID_REGEX).
 protocols:                                      # The list of protocol public ids the AEA project depends on (each public id must satisfy PUBLIC_ID_REGEX).
 - fetchai/default:0.3.0
-skills:                                         # The list of skill public ids the AEA project depends on (each public id must satisfy PUBLIC_ID_REGEX).
+skills: []                                      # The list of skill public ids the AEA project depends on (each public id must satisfy PUBLIC_ID_REGEX).
+is_abstract: false                              # A boolean that if `true` makes the skill abstract, i.e. not instantiated by the framework but importable from other skills.
+Defaults to `false`.
 - fetchai/error:0.3.0
 default_connection: fetchai/oef:0.5.0           # The default connection used for envelopes sent by the AEA (must satisfy PUBLIC_ID_REGEX).
 default_ledger: fetchai                         # The default ledger identifier the AEA project uses (must satisfy LEDGER_ID_REGEX)